Gaya56/Docy_Search_GitHub/memory/README.md

 The Memory System is an intelligent, persistent storage solution that enhances the Tool Recommendation Assistant with conversation history, user preferences, and semantic search capabilities.

+## ✅ Status: **FULLY IMPLEMENTED & WORKING**

+The memory system has been successfully integrated and tested with real OpenAI embeddings.
+All components are operational and the system gracefully handles both enabled and disabled states.

 ## 🧠 Overview

 The memory system consists of three main components: